myflowpl/generator-angular-flow/README.md

 ```

 ### Component
-A component is basically a element directive that by convention use a view located in `public/components/<component-name>/<component-name>.html`.
+A component is basically a element directive that by convention keeps all js,html and css files in one place.
 This helps keep complexity low, and makes it easy to separate parts of your application into smaller and more maintainable parts.

 Example: